-The COVID-19 pandemic has taken away many of our personal choices: children attending school, young people going to university, attending church, going to a mall, going to work, getting a haircut, eating at a restaurant.
+The COVID-19 pandemic has taken away many of our personal choices: children attending school, young people going to university, attending church, going to work, getting a haircut, eating at a restaurant.
 The list is endless.
 The process of making Family Law decisions has also been greatly impacted by the pandemic.

-Many of the decision-making factors have been rendered ineffective by the consequences of the pandemic.
-The conventional logic that the past is the best predictor of the future no longer applies for most financial analysis.
-The coronavirus is disrespectful of history and has forced our society to make fundamental changes, and in the process transformed the economy in ways that we are unable to control, let alone predict.
+Many decision-making factors have been rendered ineffective by the consequences of the pandemic.
+The conventional logic that the past is the best predictor of the future no longer applies for most financial analyses.
+The coronavirus is disrespectful of history and has forced our society to make fundamental changes.
+In the process, it has also transformed the economy in ways that we are unable to control, let alone predict.

 How is a person to make important personal decisions in such a confusing and complicated environment?
 Is it the right time to sell the family residence, buy another house, settle child or spousal support based on historical earnings, take on the responsibility of paying off a line of credit, or pay a spouse to the pension or split it with them?
 Can the family afford to pay for the children to play competitive hockey or go to Montessori school?

 Psychologists tell us that there are two main systems that influence the way we make decisions: the first is based on a gut feeling, the second on a logical analysis of the facts.
 Intuition as the foundation of a decision is based on emotions and is characterized by spontaneous or quick action.
 Logical evaluation of a problem is a more thoughtful and slow process, as we search for reliable data to inform our evaluation of the issues in question.